elastic/integrations/packages/ti_misp/docs/README.md

 ### Threat Attributes

 The MISP integration configuration allows to set the polling interval, how far back it should look initially, and optionally any filters used to filter the results.
-This data stream uses the `/attributes/restSearch` API endpoint which returns a more granual information regarding MISP attributes and additional information
+This data stream uses the `/attributes/restSearch` API endpoint which returns more granular information regarding MISP attributes and additional information.

 **Exported fields**